Welcome to the world of FPV-flying! You are in for a world of fun, creativity and knowledge.

 FPV is short for “first person view”.

-FPV makes it possible to control a quadcopter, a plane, or anything that moves, from the perspective of the craft with a real-time video feed, usually with a set of goggles.
-This feels much more immersive compared to just watching your craft from your own perspective – LOS (line of sight) or from a monitor.
+FPV makes it possible to control a quadcopter, a plane, or anything that moves, from the perspective of the vehicle with a real-time video feed – usually with a set of goggles.
+This feels much more immersive compared to just watching your craft from your own perspective – LOS (line of sight).

-Like the guy under.
+Like the person in the image below.
 This is pretty much every person’s reaction trying FPV for the first time.
 Young or old, it doesn’t matter.
-Pilot in the background.

 1. Your first purchase